-Tasmin Little and Martin Roscoe at The Stoller Hall, online, 13 October 2020, free entry - Visit now
+Tasmin Little and Martin Roscoe at The Stoller Hall (Online)Johnny James, Managing Editor

 In partnership with the Manchester Chamber Concert Society, The Stoller Hall is hosting a one-off performance by Tasmin Little and Martin Roscoe, whose interpretations of Beethoven, Clara Schumann, Amy Beach and Cesar Franck will be beamed live from the concert hall to your living room.